The Red List of Trains in Japan

 Current Operations & Future Prospects

-JR Hokkaido uses 12 locos in the entire island to remove snow on track.
+JR Hokkaido uses 12 locos to remove snow on track, namely on Hakodate Main Line, Sekihoku Main Line and Soya Main Line.
 In other seasons, they engage in shunting or hauling empty coaching stock on mainline.
-They are planned to be replaced with new diesel trains with snowploughs by 2028.
+The company plans to replace all of them in 2026-27 with new ones.
+The other three await disposal.

 ←The List of JR Trains